 Integrated Development Group originally proposed to convert the building into a luxury senior lifestyle center, but shifted course and is currently developing it as 198 apartments.
 Booth Hansen is the architecture firm.

 The renovation began in March of 2013.
-First occupancies began late in 2013 and will continue into 2014.
+First occupancies began late in 2013.

 850 LSD has a mix of studio, convertible, one-, two- and three-bedroom apartments in nine different floor plans.
 Options include a one-bedroom plus den, a two-bedroom plus den with 2 ½ baths, a two-bedroom plus den plus multi-purpose room duplex with 2 ½ baths and more.